dfsp-spirit/freesurferformats/README.md

 ## News

-* 2025-09-09: New freesurferformats version 1.0.0 released on CRAN, see the [CHANGES](./CHANGES).
+* 2025-09-09: New freesurferformats version v1.0.0 released on CRAN, see the [CHANGES](./CHANGES).
+* 2024-02-03: New freesurferformats version v0.1.18 released on CRAN, see the [CHANGES](./CHANGES).
+* 2022-02-12: New freesurferformats version v0.1.17 released on CRAN, see the [CHANGES](./CHANGES).

 ## Installation